Promoting an App to the Next Environment

 Lifecycle Coordinator is a standalone user interface that's installed separately.
-The new feature also includes modifications to the developer portal user interface (Hermosa or Default theme) to allow an app developer to promote an API to the next environment.
+This feature also includes modifications to the developer portal user interface (Hermosa or Default theme) to allow an app developer to promote an app to the next environment.

 Within Lifecycle Coordinator, the authorized user can:

 - Define and manage the environment topology (two or more environments in a unidirectional chain).